fisodd/www-fisodd-com/content/_index.rst

 Some of the rest are demos (or experiments) from an ongoing exploration of methods to visualize and deliver what is uncovered by Data Science.

 A few examples are listed below.
-All the content, old and new, can be found within the sections listed in the menu across the top of the page.
+Everything on this site can be found within the sections listed in the menu across the top of the page.

 Questions, comments, or project ideas are all